Law Enforcement Officials Argue Rural Homeless Services Worsen Problem

 "That's our opportunity to try to get that particular person involved in a program that will turn their life around and help them," Johnson says.
 "That's when they're most vulnerable, when they're the most willing to accept help and possibly agree to go into a program like that."

 Back in Oregon, Jackson County Sheriff Nathan Sickler has a similar sentiment.
-Sickler has spent the last few months advocating for a ballot measure to increase jailspace at the Jackson County Jail in Medford.
+Sickler has spent the last few months advocating for a ballot measure to increase jail space at the Jackson County Jail in Medford.

-"Jail is a resource because when they come [to jail], there may be opportunities to become sober; and once they become sober, they tend to start to think differently," Sickler says.
+"Jail is a resource because when they come [to jail], there may be opportunities to become sober.
+And once they become sober, they tend to start to think differently," Sickler says.
 "Maybe they would see a benefit to taking advantage of available services."

 Sickler and Johnson say they don't want their rural communities to become like San Francisco or Los Angeles — overwhelmed with large homeless populations.
 They say providing free housing to homeless people is an urban approach, and it isn't working.
 Instead they emphasize law and order: bigger jails and more police officers.

-Tristia Bauman of the National Law Center on Homelessness and Poverty disagrees with that emphasis.
-"That is not only an ineffective approach, it's also the single most expensive approach," she says.
+Tristia Bauman of the National Law Center on Homelessness & Poverty disagrees with that emphasis.
+"That is not only an ineffective approach — it's also the single most expensive approach," she says.

 Bauman says "housing first" initiatives — that is, giving homes to people with few strings attached — is the best way to address homelessness.

 "It produces better outcomes," Bauman says.
 "Not only in health, but also in education.
-And importantly to any lawmaker: it saves communities money.
+And importantly to any lawmaker: It saves communities money.
 In fact, it is the cheapest and most effective intervention, and that is established by a number of national studies."

-Similar to the shelter proposal in Shasta County, the Hope Village in Oregon faced some push-back in its early stages a few years ago.
+Similar to the shelter proposal in Shasta County, Hope Village in Oregon faced some pushback in its early stages a few years ago.
 Some people feared that it would increase crime and generate litter.

 But resident Buckshot Cunningham says those fears proved to be wrong.

 "Look at this place," he says, motioning to the neat row of cottages.
-"It's clean, it's beautiful.
+"It's clean; it's beautiful.
 And it stays that way seven days a week, all year round.
 It's pretty simple."

 Cunningham has had his own room here for about four months.
 Now he's sober, has a girlfriend and is saving money to rent an apartment.